lSara-MM/sm-gdGAS/docs/AbilityData.md

 By default 0, the duration in seconds that the entity must wait before this ability can be cast again.

 ### cost
-By default 0, the resource value (ex.
+By default 0, the resource value (Ex.
 Mana, Stamina, or Health) required and consumed upon successfully committing the ability.
 It needs an existing attribute on the owner entity to deplete from.

 ### cost_resource_attribute
-StringName of the name of the attribute that contains the resource of the cost.
+`StringName` of the name of the attribute that contains the resource of the cost.
 (Ex.
 Mana, Stamina, etc.).

 ### effect
 The array of `EffectData` resources (buffs, debuffs, or instant modifications) applied to targets when this ability executes.